 I really didn’t have an exit strategy after that.

 Some recent news made me realize, though, that there are a lot of people in the midst of incredibly disheartening battles right now and I thought, maybe, this silly story about hope could help them, too.
 So I uploaded all of the words and drawings to a self-publishing website and pressed the submit button.

 Then, just like that, I had a book.
 More incredibly, people started buying it, and some of them probably weren’t even related to me!
 It even spent a couple days as the #1 New Release in Children’s Books on Amazon.com.
 Slow week for book sales?
 Possibly, but that didn’t stop me from printing a screenshot to store in my wallet alongside the pictures of my wife and children.

-To increase the book’s odds of spreading goodwill, I decided to give all of the proceeds to Seattle Children’s Hospital this year.
+To increase the book’s odds of spreading goodwill, I decided to give all of the proceeds to Seattle Children’s Hospital.
 Plus, my employer is going to match those donations up to $15,000 ($15,000 worth of proceeds = 7.7 billion copies of my book, or something like that; as it turns out, I’m also not very good at math).

 Together, I’m hoping we can help turn a little bit of hope into survival.